Flu is a contagious viral infection of the nose, throat, and lungs, that can cause severe illness.

-Influenza is spread easily from person to person.
+Flu is spread easily from person to person.
 When someone who has the flu sneezes, coughs, or even talks, the virus passes into the air and may be breathed in by anyone close by.
-Influenza can cause serious complications in healthy people of all ages and particularly among people with pre-existing conditions.
-Influenza vaccine is needed every year for the best protection.
+Flu can cause serious complications in healthy people of all ages and particularly among people with certain chronic health conditions.
+Flu vaccine is needed every year for the best protection.

 NFID survey that uncovered new insights into increasing participation in vaccination programs on college campuses